Modifying Source Record Clusters

 Merging Entities

-If you know that two entities refer to the same real-word entity, you can quickly merge them.
-When you merge two or more entities, you select the entity into which the others will be merged.
-The Tamr ID for the selected merged entity remains the same, and all source records from the other merged entities move to this entity.
-The entities merged into this entity are removed, along with their Tamr IDs.
+If you know that two or more entities refer to the same real-word entity, you can quickly merge them.
+When you merge entities, you select the entity into which the others will be merged.
+The Tamr ID for the surviving entity remains the same, and all source records from the other merged entities move to this entity.
+The entities merged into the surviving entity are removed, along with their Tamr IDs.
+This is the same as manually moving every record from one entity into another.

 To merge entities: